7 days Everest Base Camp trek with Helicopter return is a combination of trekking and helicopter tour in the Everest region.

 During 7 days Everest base camp, you can see all highest peaks and mountains of the Everest region like Lobuche east, Lobuche west, Khubtse, Nuptse, Lhotse, Everest, Pumori, Amadublum and many more from its closest point.
 After achieving the destination we will trek back to Gorakshep and fly back to Kathmandu.

-7 Days Everest Base Camp Trek, Helicopter Cost - 2021
+7 Days Everest Base Camp Trek with Helicopter Return

 7 days Everest Base Camp trek with Helicopter return is a combination of trekking and helicopter tour in the Everest region.

 - Dates & Cost

 Fly from Kathmandu to Lukla and Trek to Namche Bazaar: